 CleanSlate is actively growing its footprint to expand much-needed access to outpatient medication treatment for addiction.
 Over the past decade, the company has treated more than 35,000 patients, with 11,000 patients currently being treated in 10 states and Washington, D.C.

 To make an appointment at CleanSlate’s Salem center, please call 262-586-7220.
 To find out more details about this center, click here.
+Learn more about CleanSlate's Greenfield addiction treatment and Milwaukee addiction treatment centers.

 A pioneer and leader in outpatient addiction medicine, CleanSlate is a rapidly expanding national medical group that provides treatment for the chronic disease of addiction, primarily opioid and alcohol use disorders.
 Founded in 2009 in response to the country’s growing opioid epidemic, CleanSlate’s physician-led offices utilize medication treatment and related therapies to treat patients who suffer from addiction and associated disorders, adhering to the highest quality, evidence-based practices.